somewhereinhimalaya/Database/QuickDesignADatabase/Niche/Ecommerce Website/Basics ecommerce website database/howitworks.md

 ## How this works

-## Customer views product to pays the product
+## Customer views product to product payment

 one product in one cart